HakkaTjakka/AQUAWORLD/README.md

 # AQUAWORLD
 Minecraft 1.12.2

+Deleted directory REGION
+New upload now busy in REGION_NEW_UPLOAD (94 to go)

 Uploading now new made version...
 27 x 27 region files.
 13.8 x 13.8 kilometers.
 191 square kilomters.
 Tenthousands kilometers or railtracks.
 Creation time 1 day.
 Convert to 1.13+ yourself for activating multiple command command blocks.
 (Don't work in 1.12.2 and/or Bedrock, shame on Mojang/Microsoft).